mrfiskare/cypress-cucumber-bdd/README.md

 ### Configuring Cypress jobs using tags

-1. Manage Jenkins → Plugins → Add → Nodejs Plugin, AnsiColor
-2. New Job → Configure →
+1. New Job → Configure →
    1. **General:**
       1. This project is parameterized
       2. Choice Parameter